-Alternatively, click Getty Images to license a stock image for $10.
+Alternatively, click Search For Image to add a free or premium stock image.
 This is a great option if you don't already have an image to use.
-To learn more, visit Getty Images and Squarespace overview.
+To learn more, visit Searching and adding stock images.

 Step 3 - Style and crop the image